apate305/Week_21_HW/README.md

 # 2. What kind of API did you build?
 What types of APIs are there?
 Why are APIs important?

 The API created was a RESTful API using the flask framework.
+This API was first accessed locally

 ## Why APIs are important: